'Overwhelming' number of lesbians and bisexual women are incarcerated

 Gay and bisexual men constitute 5.5 percent and 3.3 percent of those in prisons and jails, respectively.
 This is somewhat higher than the estimated 3.6 percent of gay and bisexual men in the U.S. population.
 Men who have had sex with another man prior to incarceration -- but who do not identify as gay or bisexual -- make up an additional 3.8 percent and 2.9 percent of the male population in prisons and jails, respectively.

-For women, the overrepresentation is much more pronounced: Researchers found roughly a third of incarcerated women identify as lesbian or bisexual, about 8 to 10 times the rate of the general U.S. population.
+For women, the overrepresentation is much more pronounced: Researchers found roughly a third of incarcerated women identify as lesbian or bisexual, "a proportion that is about 8 to 10 times greater than the 3.4 percent of lesbian or bisexual women in the U.S. population."
 When women who engaged in same-sex sexual activity prior to their detention are factored in, sexual minority women account for a staggering 42.1 percent of the female prison population and 35.7 percent of women in jails.

 Stemple called the number of incarcerated sexual minority women "overwhelming."
 She said this means no one "should be doing any work on incarcerated women from this point forward without thinking about how [it] affects sexual minorities."